fnanez001/fnanez001.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about me!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+Enrolled at Butte Community College for IT certification.
+Had also tried programming classes as well as other genreal education.
+I have taken Japanese 1 and 2 classes as well.

 ### Contact me